lichray/make_array/paper/make_array.md

 is well-formed.

-This paper intends to provide `std::array` creation interfaces which are comprehensive from both `tuple`'s point of view and `array`'s point of view, so narrowing is just naturally baned.
-You can find more details driven by this direction in [Design Decisions](#design_decisions).
+This paper intends to provide a set of `std::array` creation interfaces which are comprehensive from both `tuple`'s point of view and `array`'s point of view, so narrowing is just naturally baned.
+See more details driven by this direction in [Design Decisions](#design_decisions).

 ## Examples